judocodes/judocodes/README.md

 Right now, I am focused on deepening my skills and learning about Web Accessibility, TypeScript, Design Systems(BEM, SMACSS) and diving into Serverless Technologies(AWS, Firebase) by creating and improving applications every day.

 ## About Me
 I studied Bass Guitar at the ArtEZ Conservatory in the Netherlands.
 Since 2015, I had the opportunity to gather many experiences as a professional musician - it basically feels like being on a road trip with your friends all year.
 I have, however, kept an eye on coding and web development for a long time.
-The possibility to realize every idea into an application excites me.
+The possibility to convert every idea into an application excites me.
 The pandemic provided me with the time to immerse myself in development, and a couple of months later, I'm getting more passionate about it every day!

 ## My Tech Stack
 My preferred way of working is with the MERN stack.
 Individually listed, I have experience with: